-It is very important that the stoma is positioned correctly as it improves comfort and the fit of your ostomy pouching system/appliance, and helps to ensure that you can wear your normal clothes after surgery and resume your normal activities.
+It is very important that the stoma is positioned correctly as it improves the fit of your appliance and comfort, and helps to ensure that you can wear your normal clothes after surgery and resume your normal activities.

 Your stoma care nurse will usually do this with you before surgery.
 The stoma site should be marked in an area without skin creases or scars to improve the pouch fit and reduce the risk of leakage.
 After checking your abdomen in standing, sitting and lying positions, your stoma care nurse will mark the appropriate site.